smlum/scription/README.md

 And some other useful stuff:

-* Seperate speech by speakers
-* Highlight low confidence words
 * Skip back and forth in audio with keyboard shortcuts
 * Allow you to highlight quotes and export them to a csv
+* Seperate speech by speakers (AWS)
+* Highlight low confidence words (AWS)

 ## How to use

 ### Basic usage

 1. Run a transcription job using AWS Transcrive or Mozilla DeepSpeech
-2. Download the json file
+2. Download the json output file
-3. Load the json into [Scription](https://samfredlumley.github.io/scription/)
+3. Load the json file into [Scription](https://samfredlumley.github.io/scription/)
-4. Load in the audio
+4. Load in your corresponding audio (see below for larger audio files)
 5. You're good to go!

-### The interface

-Audio can be played using the controls,

 ### Saving and loading a project

 'Save project' creates a text file which you can load into Scription at a later time to save your work.
 It preserves any text edits and annotations.

+If you have 'Autosave' turned on it saves your edits every 5 seconds, so that if you refresh the page, they should still be there.

 ### Exporting